Positive feedback: In chemistry

 If a chemical reaction causes the release of heat, and the reaction itself happens faster at higher temperatures, then there is a high likelihood of positive feedback.
 If the heat produced is not removed from the reactants fast enough, thermal runaway can occur and very quickly lead to a chemical explosion.

 In conservation

-Many wildlife are hunted for their parts which can be quite valuable.
-The closer to extinction that targeted species become, the higher the price there is on their parts.
+Rare plant and animal species are often particularly sought after by poachers, which in turn drives these species further to extinction and increases their rarity.
+This is compounded by the Allee effect, which describes how individuals within a species become less fit for survival and reproduction as their species' population declines.
+Even relatively moderate consumer demand or relatively low prices for plant and animal parts can quickly escalate and put a species on a trajectory toward extinction.